Master of Arts (M.A.)

-The required coursework covers a variety of topics in English, American, and world literature.
-Visit the online catalog for details: www.gvsu.edu/catalog/.
+The required coursework covers a variety of topics in British, American, and world literature.
+Visit the online catalog for details: gvsu.edu/catalog/.

-Many students in the program are already employed as English teachers at the secondary level, seeking to improve their knowledge and understanding of the subject.
+Many students in the program are already employed as English teachers at the secondary level, and seek to improve their knowledge and understanding of the subject.
 Others plan to continue their graduate studies and to pursue faculty positions at post-secondary institutions.
-The M.A. can also lead to careers in:
+The M.A. can also supplement careers in:

 The M.A. program at Grand Valley State University has many advantages:

 - Award-winning teachers committed to academic rigor.